DefyGG/Problem-Of-the-Day/1-8-2022/Challenge.md

 y=(-1/6)\*x^3 + x

 And we just fit a 4 (technically 3) degree polynomial for sin(x)

+Challenge:
 ---------------------
-Challenge: Make a program that asks for 3 things...A,B, and d.
+Make a program that asks for 3 things...A,B, and d.
 Spit out the fitted polynomial with Degree (d) for the function y=A\*sin(B\*x) (you could also ask if you want the function to be sin or cosine).
 So it could be y=A\*cos(B\*x) if you want.

+Extra Challenge:
 ---------------------
-Extra Challenge: Instead of inputting A,B,and d...make the program parse a give string of a polynomial.
+Instead of inputting A,B,and d...make the program parse a give string of a polynomial.
 So I enter: 4\*sin(4\*x)
 And it gives the result out

+Extra Extra Challenge:
 ---------------------
-Extra Extra Challenge: Have the string parser, be able to work for other functions than strictly trig functions.
+Have the string parser, be able to work for other functions than strictly trig functions.
 So like y=sin(4\*x)+x^3

+Resources:
 ---------------------
-Resources (If you got confused in the background section read/watch this articles/videos)
+(If you got confused in the background section read/watch this articles/videos)

 Power rule: https://www.youtube.com/watch?v=TgIl15Nlg_U
 Derivative of Sine and Cosine: https://www.youtube.com/watch?v=QYJx-ztCrE4